-Family sues Monster Energy makers over teen's deathOctober 20th, 2012 in Health /
+Family sues Monster Energy makers over teen's deathOctober 20, 2012 in Medicine & Health / Health

 The family of a 14-year-old Maryland girl is suing the California makers of Monster Energy, alleging Friday that too much caffeine in the popular energy drink led to her death.